The ultimate guide to leadership and sustainable development in Africa:

 In metaphorical terms, horizontal development is like pouring water into an empty glass.
 The vessel fills up with new content (you learn more leadership techniques).

 In contrast, vertical development aims to expand the glass itself.
-Not only does the glass have increased capacity to take in more content, the structure of the vessel itself has been transformed (the manager’s mind grows bigger).
+Not only does the glass have increased capacity to take in more content, but the structure of the vessel itself has also been transformed (the manager’s mind grows bigger).

 From a technology perspective, it is the difference between adding new software (horizontal development) or upgrading to a new computer (vertical development).